Top 5 Things to Do this Fall in Hunterdon County NJ

 The Delaware and Raritan Canal State Park is known as the “towpath” because its first travelers were mules who towed barges of freight along the canals.
 Autumn leaves and crisp weather make the fall the perfect time to stroll on the path along the scenic Delaware river.
 The family-friendly path is popular with parents “towing” little ones in wagons or strollers.
 You can enter or exit the path in the famed River Towns of Lambertville, Frenchtown, Stockton, or Milford which each offer unique options for food, drink, and exploration.

 The Columbia Trail offers a spectacular ride, away from cars and distractions.
 The leafy rail-trail runs alongside the Raritan River and through the scenic Ken Lockwood Gorge.
-We recommend starting in High Bridge, so you can enjoy the coffee shops, restaurants and High Rail Brewing upon your return.
+We recommend starting in High Bridge, so you can enjoy the coffee shops and restaurants upon your return.
 For other biking adventures, read our Blog, Enjoy Bicycling this Fall in Hunterdon County, NJ.

 For more fun things to do in Hunterdon County, visit ExploreHunterdonNJ.com.
 Learn about Hunterdon County tourism initiatives at Hunterdon579Trail.com, HunterdonMainStreets.com, HunterdonBeerTrail.com, and BikeHunterdon.org.